Guidance on Managing and Archiving Web Content

 To effectively manage web content, the following considerations should be addressed:

-2. A Web Content Review Plan should be developed that outlines the lifespan of all web content based on usage, relevance, and currency.
-This plan should establish retention schedules for current web content, and archived web content.
+2. A Web Content Review Plan should be developed that outlines the lifespan of all web content based on usage, accuracy and currency.
+This plan should establish retention schedules for current web content and for archived web content.
+These schedules can be the same as the retention schedules for the source content, but web content may also have regular review and refresh cycles within the retention period.

-3. Web Managers, IM Functional Specialists and Business Owners should be involved in the review and evaluation of web content.
+3. Web managers, IM functional specialists and business owners should be involved in the review and evaluation of web content.

 7. Details on where or how users can access web archived content, and how long this content will remain accessible online, should be communicated to potential users via the website.